-For David Makin’s three kids – one of whom is Clare Nesbitt, the company’s chief executive – have pocketed just shy of £25mln from the troubled group’s initial public offering last November.
+For David Makin’s three kids – one of whom is Clare Nesbitt, the company’s chief executive – have pocketed just shy of £25mln from the troubled group’s initial public offering in November 2017.

-On top of that, they still have a combined 57% stake in Footasylum worth just over £20mln.
-Granted, that figure would have been significantly higher just a few months back.
+On top of that, they still have a combined 57% stake in Footasylum worth just over £48mln at the time of writing.

 Nursing those sort of stock market-inflicted bruises, rank and file punters could be forgiven for being more than a little envious of the Makins’ good fortune.